hartwigmedical/hmftools/serve/README.md

   - The actionable output is the database that [PROTECT](../protect/README.md) bases its clinical evidence matching on.

 ## Version History and Download Links
+- Upcoming
+  - Extend config file from source iClusion
+  - Extend config file from source CKB
+  - Update filters
+  - "Advanced solid tumor" in iClusion is mapped to DOID 162 rather than 0050686 to avoid missing it for tumors with unknown tumor type
 - [1.6](https://github.com/hartwigmedical/hmftools/releases/tag/serve-v1.6)
   - Add filter in VICC extraction to ignore evidence that does not support the direction when generating actionability.
 - [1.5](https://github.com/hartwigmedical/hmftools/releases/tag/serve-v1.5)